 Textile Recycling: A Crucial Step Towards Environmental Conservation

-In the United States, about 85% of our clothing and textiles are disposed of as trash and end up in landfills, while only 15% are donated or recycled.
-In the past 20 years, the amount of unwanted clothing Americans throw away each year has doubled from 7 million to 14 million tons, or a startling 80 pounds per person.
-Despite the fact that clothing and other textiles are reused and recycled at low rates, nearly 95% of these materials are suitable for reuse and recycling.
+In the United States, about 85% of our clothing and textiles are disposed of as trash and end up in clothing landfills, while only 15% are donated or recycled.
+In the past 20 years, the amount of trashed clothes Americans throw away each year has doubled from 7 million to 14 million tons, or a startling 80 pounds per person.
+Despite the fact that clothing and other textiles are reused and recycled at low rates, nearly 95% of these materials are suitable for reuse and recycling, highlighting the need for better textile waste solutions and increased awareness of what to do with old clothes.

 Producing the clothing we wear consumes an incredible amount of natural resources and contributes significantly to the climate crisis.
 The $2.5 trillion fashion industry is responsible for about 10% of global greenhouse gas emissions and is also the second-biggest global consumer of water.
 Producing a single pair of jeans consumes about 7,500 liters of water.